linode/apl-core/README.md

 ### Helm

-To install APL, make sure to have a Kubernetes cluster running with at least:
+To install Application Platform for LKE, make sure to have a Kubernetes cluster running with at least:

 - Version `1.28`, `1.29` or `1.30`
-- A node pool with at least **8 vCPU** and **16GB+ RAM** (more resources might be required based on the activated capabilities)
+- A node pool with **8 vCPU** and **24GB RAM**
 - Calico CNI installed (or any other CNI that supports K8s network policies)
 - A default storage class configured
 - When using the `custom` provider, make sure the K8s LoadBalancer Service created by APL can obtain an external IP (using a cloud load balancer or MetalLB)

-> [!NOTE]
-> The transition from Otomi to APL is still in progress.
-Installing APL will use the latest Otomi release (v2.11.5).

-> [!TIP]
+> [TIP]
 > Install APL with DNS to unlock it's full potential.
-Check [here](https://apl-docs.net) for more info.
+Check [here](https://apl-docs.net/docs/get-started/installation/dns) for more information.

 Add the Helm repository: